Published on August 5th, 20152

 Adverse health events mounting

-Since 2013, the FDA has received 16 adverse health event reports concerning Thrive products, documents obtained by TINA.org through a Freedom of Information Act (FOIA) request show.
+Since 2013, the FDA has received 16 adverse health event reports concerning Thrive products, documents obtained by TINA.org through a Freedom of Information Act (FOIA) request.
 Common symptoms reported so far have included abdominal pain, headache and increased blood pressure.
 Three of the 16 reports cited the need for hospitalization or a visit to the emergency room.
 Manufacturers of dietary supplements like Thrive are not required to obtain FDA approval before going to market but they are required to report adverse health events to the agency.

 MIA income disclosures

 Want to know what percentage of promoters make what amount of money selling Thrive and recruiting others to do the same?
 Too bad.
 While Le-Vel says in the aforementioned welcome video that you can “build weekly residual income” as a promoter for its flagship brand, TINA.org looked high and low but could not locate an income disclosure statement on the company’s website.

 Furthermore, Le-Vel’s rewards plan is riddled with confusing terminology — including acronyms like BV whose meanings aren’t fully explained — that makes it tough to decipher exactly how a promoter qualifies for all the perks, such as the “lifestyle getaways.”
 But perhaps most telling is this disclaimer on the company’s policies, terms and conditions page (emphasis added): “The earnings of Le-Vel Promoters relating to Le-Vel Brands LLC and Le-Vel.com are not necessarily a representation of the income, if any, that a Le-Vel Brand Promoter can or will earn through his or her participation in the Le-Vel Compensation Plan.”